It’s been almost two months since Will’s car got stolen, and it’s time to buy a replacement.

 He looked at me suspiciously.
 “Any time a financial explanation is that complex, something’s wrong.”

 “Look, all I’m saying is — who cares how the loan is secured?”
 I replied.
-“At the end of the day, your total liabilities are $X, and their cumulative interest rate is Y. Who cares whether a car or a house secures those loans?”
+“At the end of the day, your total liabilities are $X, and their cumulative interest rate is Y percent.
+Who cares whether a car or a house secures those loans?”

 “Car loans are being offered at less-than-inflation,” I added.
 “Think about that.
 Less than inflation.”